BrianSturgis/Quadcopter-flight-application/readme.md

 - 3-14 researched drones and coding on the internet via numerous websites and you tube videos for 2-3 hours.
 - 3-17 purchased the drone i decided to use as well as accessories for 1 hour.
 - 3-23 received the aircraft and its kit and spent 3-4 hours updating it and flying it to see what its limitations and best conditions for flight were.
-- April began drawing wireferames for application and built a look book doc of UI ideas i liked
+- April 16th began drawing wire frames for application and built a look book doc of UI ideas i liked and periodically went back the doc over the month

 ```